Welcome to the Student Health Center

 Student Health 101 Online Publications

-The December 2013 issue of Student Health 101 is available here.
-Boosting Your Metabolism While Sleeping, Managing Anxiety, Fitting in Fitness and much more, CLICK HERE
+The February 2014 issue of Student Health 101 is available here.
+See information on budgeting, the reality of romance, managing cravings, Stop Hitting Snooze and much more, CLICK HERE

 Mental Health Counseling Services